zoomcharts/zoomcharts-react-example/README.md

-## Set up the Development Enviroment
+## Set up the Development Environment

 You need to set up your development before you can do anything.
 Install `Node.js®` and `npm` if they are not already on your machine.